cs3110/textbook/src/chapters/ds/exercises.md

 `within 0.1 <1.0; 2.0; 2.5; 2.75; 2.875; 2.9375; 2.96875; ...>` is `2.9375`.

 Finally, define a function `e : float -> float -> float` such that `e x eps` is
-$e^x$ computed to within a tolerance of `eps`, which must be strictly positive.
+$e^x$ computed using a finite prefix of the infinite summation above.
+The computation should halt when the absolute difference between successive approximations is below `eps`, which must be strictly positive.
+For example, `e 1.
+0.01` would be `2.71666666666666634`.
-Note that there is an interesting boundary case where `x=1.0` for the first two terms of the sum; you could choose to drop the first term (which is always `1.0`) from the sequence before using `within`.

 <!--------------------------------------------------------------------------->
 {{ ex4 | replace("%%NAME%%", "better e")}}